 Eurofound's EU PolicyWatch collates information on the responses of government and social partners to the COVID-19 crisis, the war in Ukraine, rising inflation, as well as gathering examples of company practices aimed at mitigating the social and economic impacts.

-The government proposes a bill that employers are granted an extended right to reimbursement for wages or sickness benefits that are paid to employees who are absent as a result of COVID-19.
+The government proposed a bill that grants employers an extended right to reimbursement for wages or sickness benefits that are paid to employees who are absent as a result of COVID-19.
 It is also proposed that self-employed persons receive an extended right to sickness benefits for absence due to COVID-19.
 The purpose of the bill is to mitigate the negative financial consequences for employers as a result of the spread of COVID-19.

 The compensation measure will be in effect from 27 February 2020 until 1 January 2021.